 [Price] - That is OK.
 That is, if that is the position you wish to adopt, I am not going to take that any further.

-Jonathan Price did take his line of hypothetical questioning further, repeatedly asking Hall what he he might think if his own Manchester bombing hypothesis were true.
+Jonathan Price did take his line of hypothetical questioning further, repeatedly asking Hall what he he might think if Price’s own Manchester bombing hypothesis were true.
 Hall accepted the claimants sustained injuries but maintained they had not been injured in a bombing.
 Ultimately, Hall explained why, in reality, he thought the claimants—specifically Martin Hibbert—were upset.

 [Transcript - Hall] I can give you a more plausible explanation as to why they are upset. [. . .]
 I accept that there is some upset, and my opinion is that upset is caused because of what I have exposed.